pkunlp-icler/FastV/README.md

 ## Acknowledgements

-Thanks [Zhihang Lin](https://github.com/Stardust1956) from Xiamen University for his contribution in the kv-cache and lmms-eval part.
+Thanks to [Zhihang Lin](https://github.com/Stardust1956) from Xiamen University for his contribution in the kv-cache and lmms-eval part.